13.2 Using the Information in this Chapter

 13.2.5 Apertures

 For each supported slit (aperture) we provide a table giving the name of the slit, length (in the spatial direction) and width (in the dispersion direction) of the slit as well as a table and plot of the relative throughput of the slit (with respect to a large clear aperture) as a function of wavelength.
 Recall that the point source sensitivities that we have derived assume zero slit losses.
-Your calculations of exposure times must account for light losses for the desired slit.
+Calculations of exposure times must account for light losses for the desired slit.
 Aperture throughputs measured in orbit are given in STIS ISR 1998-20 and STIS ISR 1998-25.
 These measurements were used to revise pre-launch models of the aperture throughputs as a function of wavelength, and these revised models were then used to calculate the aperture throughput information given in this chapter and in the aperture throughputs (APERTAB) reference file.
 Low order flat (LFLTFILE) reference files are used to correct the system throughput as a function of position on the detector, as indicated in the descriptions of the E1, E2, and D1 pseudo-apertures.
 Since September 2005, additional wavelength-dependent corrections to the throughput have been made for grating-aperture combinations (gac) using the GACTAB reference file.
 (See Section 3.4.13 in the STIS Data Handbook.)
 This file currently has entries for the CCD L gratings and long-slit apertures, including the E1 apertures.

 13.2.6 Fiducials on Bars

 Each STIS long slit has two fiducial bars, located 11.2 arcseconds above and below the slit center, that are 0.86 and 0.5 arcseconds long, respectively (see Figure 13.1 below).
 They have several purposes.
 First, the bars provide structural integrity for the long slits.
 Second, the image of the bars obtained in wavecal (and target acquisition) images is used by the calibration software to locate the projection of the aperture on the detector in post-observation data processing.
 Lastly, the bars can be used to occult a source thereby providing a coronagraphic spectroscopic capability for STIS.
 Use of the 0.5 arcsecond bar is supported only on the 52X0.2 slit (the 52X0.2F1 aperture) for coronagraphic observations.
-We refer you to Section 12.10 for more information about performing coronagraphic spectroscopy, and Section 13.7.3 for some caveats.
+Section 12.10 provides more information about performing coronagraphic spectroscopy, and Section 13.7.3 lists some caveats.
 As a reminder, for first-order MAMA modes, the projection of the aperture centers onto the detectors varies with the monthly offsetting, and the FUV modes are offset from the detector center by ~3'' (see Section 7.6 for more details).

 Figure 13.1: 52" Long Slits and Location of Fiducial Bars.